BCAAs & EAAs: Do You Actually Need Them?

 • For fasted training: EAAs can provide some benefit

-• For long endurance: BCAAs during exercise may help
+• For long endurance: Amino acids during exercise may help in some cases, but carbs and post-exercise protein often cover it

 • If supplementing: Choose EAAs over BCAAs